Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma. While often linked to military service, PTSD also affects:

 - Past trauma history

-- Neurobiology and brain response
+- Individual neurobiology and stress response

 - Lack of social support